jzabroski/Home/Docker/README.md

 A layer is a modification applied to a Docker image as represented by an instruction in a Dockerfile.

 When Docker builds the image, each layer is stacked on the next and merged into a single layer using the union filesystem.
 Layers are uniquely identified using sha256 hashes.
 This makes it easy to reuse and cache them.
 When Docker scans a base image, it scans for the IDs of all the layers that constitute the image and begins to download the layers.
 If a layer exists in the local cache, it skips downloading the cached image.

+## Docker Image

+Docker image is a read-only template that forms the foundation of your application.
+It is very much similar to, say, a shell script that prepares a system with the desired state.

 # Examples
 https://github.com/rafaelfgx/DotNetCoreArchitecture